 Sally Spaven, chair of the group, said: "I think the major thing is communication.
 People can raise issues with us, and communities know what is going on.
 It's also communication with partners like ScotRail and Network Rail, so if we have problems we know the right people to speak to.
-We can be the buffer between those organisations I've always been impressed by the strength and diversity of the groups community rail is able to bring together.
+We can be the buffer between those organisations impressed by the strength and diversity of the groups community rail is able to bring together.